How to Change/Disable Netflix Button on NVIDIA Shield Remote

 Button Mapper is an app that easily allows you to change the function of most physical buttons on the NVIDIA Shield TV or any other Android TV remote control.

-It enables you to launch individual apps, take a screenshot, open the Settings menu, specific apps, or start any of over twenty custom functions.
+It enables you to launch individual apps, take screenshots, open the Settings menu or specific apps, or start over twenty custom functions.

 The app also works with other devices like gamepads or other remotes.
-So you could find it helpful in the future for different scenarios.
+You could find it helpful in the future for different scenarios.
 Best of all, you can do this without root access.

 How To Change/Disable Netflix Button